-- Gracefully turn on/off Raspberry Pi with single tap on the switch. - Fully cuts power for Raspberry Pi and all its USB peripherals after shutdown. - Raspberry Pi knows the correct time, even without accessing the Internet. - You can schedule the startup/shutdown of your Raspberry Pi. - You can even write a script to define complex ON/OFF sequence. - When the OS loses response, you can long hold the switch to force power cut.
+- You can gracefully turn on/off Raspberry Pi with single tap on the switch. - After shutdown, Raspberry Pi and all its USB peripherals' power are fully cut. - Raspberry Pi knows the correct time, even without accessing the Internet. - You can schedule the startup/shutdown of your Raspberry Pi. - You can even write a script to define complex ON/OFF sequence. - When the OS loses response, you can long hold the switch to force power cut.